kaiyou/docker-jinja/README.md

 for production with great care and much testing.
 For instance, exceptions are not handled yet and the container will crash in many cases.*

+**Security warning: this script is mostly intended for devops under the asumption that templates are managed with the same security policy as the script itself.
+The ``utils`` module that is passed to the Jinja renderer makes executing arbitrary code from the template a piece of cake.**

 This project is based on the awesome ``tiller`` principle and the amazing ``docker-gen`` by jwilder.
 It ships as a Docker containers that listens on the Docker socket for specific events then walk through a directory